-The types of cybersecurity threats intended to cause harm to computer systems continue to grow, and they all eventually narrow down to the same goal: attacking the information within a network.
+The types of cybersecurity threats intended to cause harm to computer systems continue to grow, and they all eventually narrow down to the same goal: attacking the information within a network. organization. organisation.

 The threats intend to shake up the network security, and if successful, they can damage or disrupt the system and steal the data secured in it for misuse or blackmail.

 Whether it’s hackers perpetuating them, an authorised staff member who abuses their power, or an entire hostile nation-state, cybersecurity threats are various technical attacks, ranging from more direct malware attacks to denial of service and man-in-the-middle attacks.

 In the following sections of this article, we will look at the different sources and types of cybersecurity threats and how you can study methods to tackle these issues!

 What are the common causes of cybersecurity threats?

 The common causes of cybersecurity threats include criminal groups, hostile nation-states, hackers, and other malicious insiders seeking unauthorised access to a protected network for exploitation.

 Usually, a trained team of hackers seeks to break through a network’s security to achieve economic gain.
 With attack tools such as online scamming, spear phishing, or spyware, these groups try to push the network into extortion to steal private data.